Councilwoman Watch Party kit!

 "The film is inspirational!"
 Check out our magical launch party! :) @CUNYDSI @unitehere 🙏 #councilwomanfilm #leader #democracy #whatdemocracylookslike #sisepuede #yeswecan #housekeepers #govern #mom #immigrants #immigrant #labor #labormovement #leadership #workers #TBT #film pic.twitter.com/TmhXLsVPaV— Councilwoman Film (@CouncilwomanDoc) December 6, 2018

 Welcome and introductions (10-15 minutes)

-Welcome your guests, and once everyone is comfortable, share with the group why you wanted to host a screening and why the topics in the film are important to you.
+Welcome your guests and share with the group why you wanted to host a screening and why the topics in the film are important to you.

 Watch the Film!
 (60 minutes)

 Join live Q&A! / discuss the film (30 minutes)

 We recommend first sharing why the film is important for you, and then asking others to share how they’re feeling, what surprised them, and if anything inspired them to think differently about elected officials.
 If you’d like to reference some statistics on representation, you can start here.

 Group photo or group selfie (2 minutes)

 Take a photo with your group to commemorate your party!
 We can share it, or any photos from your event, in the official screening tour album here.

 Encourage them to follow the film and post about your screening and use hashtags #RepresentationMatters and #CouncilwomanFilm.